-- Check the meal planner you created in our post and have a look at each meal you’ve listed, decide which meals you could easily cook large portions of.
+- Check the meal planner you created in our post and have a look at each meal you’ve listed, decide which meals you could easily cook for monthly batch cooking

 - Decide whether you would prefer to make extra portions when you are preparing that meal for dinner or whether you would prefer to spend an afternoon cooking all your meals for the week or month.

 - Check you’ve got space in the freezer as you will need to put those freezer meals somewhere!